Discover the two top reasons why savvy buyers invest in Texas Longhorns and raise Texas Longhorn Cattle over many other breeds.

 Texas longhorn cattle sold at GVRlonghorns

-All our Texas longhorn cattle sold are illegible for registration with TLBAA.
+All our Texas longhorn cattle sold are eligible for registration with TLBAA.

 All our calves are quoted with prices that include vaccinations, deworming, registration with TLBAA, transfer of registration, and castration(where applicable)